 IV.
-Acceptance into the Teacher Education Program and Student Teaching Program
+Acceptance into the Teacher Education Program and Student Teaching

 Teacher Education Program: Students pursuing academic programs that lead to teacher licensure must seek admission to the teacher education program by the end of their sophomore year.
+See page 140.

-Student Teaching Program: In the spring semester of the junior year, all preservice teachers must seek admission to the student teaching program.
+Student Teaching: In the spring semester of the junior year, all preservice teachers must seek admission to student teaching.
+See page 142.